THE HISTORY OF THE BBC: PART 10

 Collins had an immediate impact at Alexandra Palace even though he candidly admitted he knew little or nothing about television.
 He promptly set about the task of learning and in a very short time had a firm grip on the job.
 Before long Collins was not only commanding attention within AP, but without.
 He was badgering away at the Government for more co-operation-and getting it.

 Perhaps the high point of Collins' time in control of the channel was the broadcasting live on television of the 1948 Olympic Games at Wembley.
-The first 'Games' to be televised.
-The BBC had paid 1,000 guineas for exclusive broadcasting rights and in anticipation of the event it was claimed that the number of receivers in the London area had increased from 14,550 in 1946 to 66,000 by 1948.
+The first 'Games' to be televised into peoples homes (the 1936 Olympic Games were televised locally in Berlin to specially set up 'television booths' in selected viewing halls).
+The BBC had offered 1,000 guineas for exclusive broadcasting rights.
+This was the first Olympic Games to establish the principle of the broadcast rights fee.
+However, concerned about financial hardship to the BBC, the OCOG (Organising Committee for the Olympic Games) did not take the payment.
+In anticipation of the event it was claimed that the number of receivers in the London area had increased from 14,550 in 1946 to 66,000 by 1948.
 Sir Arthur Elvin, the managing director of Wembley Stadium, lent the BBC the old Palace of Arts, constructed for the British Empire Exhibition of 1924, to serve as a broadcasting centre with 8 radio studios and 32 channels.
 15 commentary boxes were installed with 16 open positions in the stadium and 16 commentary points at the Empire Pool.
 The huge task of laying coaxial cable between Wembley and Broadcasting House was put into operation requiring the mobilisation of staff and equipment not just from London but also the regions.

 In spite of this great success Collins was faced with a lack of studio space, lack of modern equipment, lack of personnel and a lack of money.
 The dilemma facing the BBC at the time was it was still committed to maintain its mammoth organisation of sound broadcasting and television was very much secondary to its plans.
 One TV critic wrote about Collins at the time "For a man who has never stayed in one place long, his future probably depends on whether he, almost alone, can do what is necessary to give television development a speed geared to that of his own high-velocity career."
 They proved to be prophetic words.